Guidance note for hearings

 Once the Tribunal has decided who is to be liable to pay expenses, any dispute about how much is to be paid will go to the auditor of the local Sheriff Court or the Court of Session.
 The auditor will act as an independent assessor.
 He will fix a proper sum in accordance with guidelines established in published Tables of Fees.
 (You can appeal his decision to the Tribunal on limited grounds.)
 You will not usually recover every last item of expenditure you have incurred.
 For example, although the winning side will usually be able to claim the cost of employing solicitors the amount allowed is regulated by the Table of Fees.
 This may well be less than the rate you have agreed to pay your own solicitor.
 The winning side will not be able to recover the cost of employing counsel or an expert witness unless the tribunal has agreed that this is appropriate.

 The Tribunal is unlikely to reach a decision at the hearing and, in any event is obliged by the formal Rules to issue a written decision.
 This may be within a period of about six weeks but could on occasion be longer.
 It depends on how busy the Tribunal is and the complexity of the particular case.

-If you think the Tribunal has reached the wrong decision an appeal may lie to the Court of Session.
+If you think the Tribunal has reached the wrong decision you can appeal to the Court of Session.
 In order to be successful on appeal you will have to show that the Tribunal has gone wrong in law.
 However, you will be given further details about appeals when you get the decision.
-You should seek the advice of a solicitor in relation to any possible appeal.
+You should seek the advice of a solicitor in relation to any possible appeal, including the potential cost.